-- A user that is provisioned by Okta cannot be modified or deleted in Signal Sciences.
-All changes must happen inside of Okta.
+- A user that is provisioned by Okta can only be modified or deleted inside of Okta.

-- Signal Sciences only accepts email addresses with letters that are lowercase.
+- The Next-Gen WAF only accepts email addresses with letters that are lowercase.
 Email addresses with uppercase letters will result in erroneous behavior.

 - If an existing user has the same email address as a user being provisioned within Okta, the accounts will be consolidated.
 Users won’t have to be re-provisioned upon setup, but the new group assignments will override existing role and permissions.

 Before configuring the IdP, complete the following prerequisites:

 - In your Next-Gen WAF account, enable single sign-on to use Okta as your SSO provider.